 The rule that deals with projected substitutions was changed in the 2018-2019 rule book.
 The new wording now allows substitutes to be reported to the umpire without being required to immediately participate in the game.
 The rationale and intent of this new wording changes two situations which in the past were considered projected substitutions, but now are not considered projected

-Some of this material taken from Umpire.com 8/13/19 When considering the rules, spirit and intent influence interpretation.
+Some of this material taken from Umpire.com 8/13/19 When studying the rules, make sure you consider the spirit and intent of the rule.
 It would be easier if every rule was black and white and there is no “wiggle room.”
 We either have a look-back rule violation or we do not.
 The pitch was either legal or it was not.
-But that is not the case.

 Clarification 3/2/20/18: If a coach want to make a substitution(s) between innings, it must be done with enough time to allow proper recording, etc. so the half inning can begin on time.
 A charged conference may be used if the substitution is not made in a timely manner.

-The plate umpire has the authority to make decisions on any situations not specifically covered in the rules.
-(15.3.4) The umpire shall not impose an effect on a team for any infractions of a rule when imposing the effect would be an advantage to the offending team.
-(15.2.14) The plate umpire is empowered to rectify any situations in which a
+The Rules The plate umpire has the authority to make decisions on any situations not specifically covered in the rules.
+(22.214.171.124) The umpire shall not impose an effect on a team for any infractions of a rule when imposing the effect would be an advantage to the offending team.
+(4.10.5) The umpires are empowered to rectify any situations in which